hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_odbc.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_data_factory_linked_service_odbc"
 description: |-
-  Manages a Linked Service (connection) between a Database and Azure Data Factory through Odbc protocol.
+  Manages a Linked Service (connection) between a Database and Azure Data Factory through ODBC protocol.
 ---

 # azurerm_data_factory_linked_service_odbc

-Manages a Linked Service (connection) between a Database and Azure Data Factory through Odbc protocol.
+Manages a Linked Service (connection) between a Database and Azure Data Factory through ODBC protocol.

 ~> **Note:** All arguments including the connection_string will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](/docs/state/sensitive-data.html).